Bahrain International Circuit in profile

-Bahrain, Formula 1's first grand prix venue in the Middle East, is now in its second decade on the calendar with the race having been reinvigorated last season by a floodlit spectacular.
+Bahrain, the first grand prix venue in the Middle East, is into its second decade on the calendar but has arguably only recently come into its own.

-Located on the outskirts of island Kingdom's capital city of Manama, the Sakhir facility is still very much situated in the middle of the desert.
-That inevitably means it is one of the dustiest tracks anywhere on the F1 calendar, despite the organisers' best attempts to - would you believe - spray glue the sand.
+Located on the outskirts of island kingdom's capital city of Manama, the high-tech Sakhir facility is still very much situated in the middle of the desert.
+That inevitably means it is one of the dustiest tracks anywhere on the calendar, despite the organisers' best attempts to - would you believe - spray glue the sand.

-The circuit's stop-start nature also places a premium on the brakes with four straights around the lap punctured by slow hairpins.
+The 3.9-mile circuit's stop-start nature places a premium on the brakes with four straights around the lap punctured by slow hairpins.

-Following accusations that it wasn't exciting enough, and in response to the grid's expansion from 18 to 24 cars, a twisty infield loop was added for the 2010 season-opener.
-However, not helped by a particularly processional race, the extension to the lap failed to find much support and the new-look was quickly shelved.
+However, not helped by a particularly processional race, the extension to the lap failed to find much support and the new look was quickly shelved.

-Before the unforgettable 2014 edition, Sakhir's best race probably came in 2006 when Fernando Alonso and Michael Schumacher's dueled for the win - one of two times Bahrain has been given the honour of hosting the season-opener.
+Before the unforgettable 2014 edition, Sakhir's best race probably came in 2006 when Fernando Alonso and Michael Schumacher waged a race-long battle for victory.